griga23/shoe-store/lab1.md

     ![image](terraform/img/sqlworksheet.png)

   * **Console** - copy/paste command from your Flink Compute Pool to the command line
   Of course you could also use the the Flink SQL Shell.
+You need to have confluent cloud console tool installed and be logged in with correct access rights.
-Copy the command out of the `Compute Pool Window` and execute in your terminal (we prefer iterm2)
+  Copy the command out of the `Compute Pool Window` and execute in your terminal (we prefer iterm2).
   ```bash
   confluent flink shell --compute-pool <pool id> --environment <env-id>
   ```